All COM majors require:

 - Major Elective courses

-General Education and Liberal Studies (GELS) requirements do not need to be completed before you begin taking major courses.
+GELS requirements do not need to be completed before you begin taking major courses.
 Although taking several GELS courses early in your program, including all writing courses is a good idea, it may be helpful to save some GELS courses to take later in your major.
 You can then use GELS courses to fill out your course load during semesters when your major courses are not offered.

-Foundation courses required for most majors
+Foundation courses required for most majors:

 - MATH 115 College Algebra